MicrosoftDocs/microsoft-salescopilot-docs/articles/build-apis.md

 ---
 title: Build application APIs to extend Copilot for Sales (preview)
-description: Discover how to build application APIs to extend Copilot for Sales. ms.date: 05/15/2024 ms.topic: overview ms.service: microsoft-sales-copilot
+description: Explore how to build application APIs that enhance capabilities and introduce new ones for Copilot for Sales. ms.date: 05/15/2024 ms.topic: overview ms.service: microsoft-sales-copilot